Steadsoft/imperium/docs/Overview.md

 end;
 ```

 Here the fully qualified name of the interrupt handler is `interrupts.io.sys$keypress`.
-Scopes can also define multiple scopings:
+Scopes can also define multiple scoping levels:

 ```
 scope interrupts.io;